AJamesPhillips/DataCurator/README.md

 Then visit [http://localhost:8080/app#wcomponents/&view=knowledge](http://localhost:8080/app#wcomponents/&view=knowledge)

-## Output data to Obsidian / Markdown
+## Optional: Output data to Obsidian / Markdown

+<b style="background-color: pink; color: black;">This is write only.
+If you edit these files outside DataCurator the changes will be overwritten and lost.</b>  (for now)

 1. Start the server
 2. Find the new file: app/server/config.json